boomack/boomack-vscode/README.md

 ## Release Notes

-Currently this project is in early alpha stage.
+Currently this project is in alpha stage.

-### 0.0.1
+### 0.1.0

-Initial implementation with some prototyping.
+Initial implementation.